* Click here to watch a recent 7-minute TV segment where Saren shared the key ideas in this post.

 3. Make gratitude a deliberate part of our every-day lives

 If we’re reading a book to our kids, we can point out where a character in the story lacks something we have and express gratitude for that thing.
 If we’re enjoying dinner at a restaurant, we can point out how blessed we are to be able to go out to eat and enjoy good food without even having to make it or clean up.
 If we’re cleaning the house, we can talk about how blessed we are to have carpets to vacuum and toilets to clean when so many families lack the basic things we’ve got.
 Some years, we’ve made a point of going around the dinner table most evenings in November and sharing one thing we’re especially grateful for that day.

-4. Watch video clips and look at photos with your children that make you recognize your blessings.
+4. Watch video clips and movies and look at photos with your children that make you recognize your blessings.
 Here are a few great links that made me and the kids realize how incredibly blessed we are: